Jackson Photos

 About This Site

-Like many western towns, saloons were an early fixture in Jackson.
-One early saloon was Reuben Monroe "Rube" Tuttle's and Theophilus W. Lloyd's saloon.
+Besides the Hotel Jackson there were other gathering places.
+One was Reuben Monroe "Rube" Tuttle and Theophilus W. Lloyd's saloon.

 Scene in Tuttle and Lloyd's Saloon, undated.